robcarver17/pysystemtrade/docs/backtesting.md

 methods.
 It is useful for comparing with live trading history, but I do not recommend it for historical purposes as I don't think it is accurate in the past.

+*IMPORTANT NOTE: Actual costs per trade do not include holding costs from regular rolling of held positions!
+However these are included in Sharpe Ratio costs*

 Costs that can be included are: